 Expiration Date Labels - New Labeling Rule Seeing Attention

-If you produce food or beverage products, you likely employ some sort of expiration date to tell when customers how long the items stay at maximum freshness.
-However, the way you present that information may be very different from other organizations that sell that type of product - at least for now.
-Out of concern that unclear and inconsistent labeling is causing food waste, industry groups have launched efforts to standardize these dates.
+If you produce food or beverage products, you likely employ expiration date labels to tell when customers how long the items stay at maximum freshness.
+However, the way you present expiration dates may be very different from other organizations that sell that type of product - at least for now.
+Out of concern that unclear and inconsistent expiration date labeling is causing food waste, industry groups have launched efforts to standardize these dates.

 When this story was last in the news, the U.S. Department of Agriculture was promoting a new approach which would center the whole industry around a "best if used by" label instead of the divergent phrases currently in use.
 Now, more than a month has passed, and major organizations seem poised to take the USDA up on its suggestion.

 Expiration Date Labels - The Grocery Industry Acts

 According to Produce Grower, the Food Marketing Institute and the Grocery Manufacturers Association are spearheading a voluntary program under which food producers will employ "best if used by" labels in all cases except when an item becomes dangerous after a certain date.
 In those rare cases, there will be a "use by" label, containing a date when the item in question should be discarded.
 The groups hope to have the new wording in place by mid-2018, which means companies should start implementing expiration date labels in production as soon as possible.